[ Home ] [ Railway Air Conditioning ] [ Custom Controls for Railways ] [ HEP ] [ Generator Controls ] [ DC Controls ]

 In their simplest form, the complete electric locker packages typically look like the NW-25100 package shown at left.
 The package includes HVAC controls at the top, 120 volt circuit breakers in the middle of the package, and 480 volt circuit breakers at the bottom.
 This is an example of having everything that is needed all in one package that can be put into an existing passenger car electrical locker.

 For dome cars, certain lounge cars, dining cars, and other cars that have two distinct areas, we have produced the NW-25200, pictured on the right.
-This is a package very similar to the NW-25100, but with two sections of HVAC controls.
+This is a package very similar to the NW-25100, but with two zones of HVAC controls.

 It is very common for customers to request a generator control or a DC control package be added to the above packages.
 There are several methods of doing this, depending on the shape and size of the existing electrical locker.